geeksblabla/blanat/README.md

 Q: Can I submit after the challenge is closed ?
 A: No, we will not be reviwing nor testing any submissions moving forward.
 This repo will be kept for educational purposes only

-Q: Will there be future challnges like this ?
+Q: Will there be future challenges like this ?
 A: Not in the near future!
 This turned out to be much more time consuming than we thought :) However we will try to keep it a yearly tradition.
 See you hopefully next year

 ### Description